LoginRadius/engineering-portal/content/blog/hashing-user-passwords-using-bcryptjs/index.md

     app.listen(3000, () => console.log("Running on port 3000"));
   ```
-  Now we want express to use our userRoutes for all incoming request at `/auth/something`, like `/auth/login` and `/auth/signup`.
+  We want express to use our userRoutes for all incoming requests at `/auth/something`, like `/auth/login` and `/auth/signup`.

-With everything in place we have finally got a node server up and running with hashing the passwords instead of storing in plain texts.
+We have finally got a node server up and running with hashing the passwords instead of storing them in plain texts with everything in place.
 We have created two routes, one for login and one for signup.
-We are using hashing while storing the user passwords using `bcrypt.hash` method and later on we compare the origina passwords with hashed password using `bcrypt.comapre` when user logs in.
+We are using hashing while storing the user passwords using the `bcrypt.hash` method, and later on, we compare the original passwords with a hashed password using `bcrypt.comapre` when the user logs in.

 **Step 6**: Let's test our server now.

 Now we will test our server using [Postman](https://www.postman.com/).
 - Creating a new user
   - Create a new user with a random email and password in the request body by sending a `post` request at `http://localhost:3000/auth/signup`.
 Notice you will get the hashed password in the response.
-You can also check in the database locally how password is stored.
+You can also check in the database locally how the password is stored.
 We named our database to be `demo` here.
-- Login using above credentials.
+ - Log in using the above credentials.
-  - Similary send a post request at `http://localhost:3000/auth/login` and you will get a message as valid password in the reponse.
+   - Similarly, send a post request at `http://localhost:3000/auth/login`, and you will get a message as a valid password in the response.

 ### Conclusion

-Finally we have created a basic node server and implemented password hashing to prevent any attacker to get access to original passwords.
-Hashing user passwords is really important as user data is very crucial for any organization.
+Finally, we have created a primary node server and implemented password hashing to prevent any attacker from accessing original passwords.
+Hashing user passwords is essential as user data is very crucial for any organization.
 You can read more about hashing and encryption at [Encryption and Hashing](https://www.loginradius.com/engineering/blog/encryption-and-hashing/).
 The complete code for this blog can be found at [Github Repo](https://github.com/LoginRadius/engineering-blog-samples/tree/master/NodeJs/BcryptPasswordHashing)